-Our choice of modules lets you develop expertise in the areas that you feel most passionate about.
+You'll choose two further 20-credit modules from a wide range of choices.
+This selection will allow you to develop expertise in the areas that you feel most passionate about.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

 During the summer term and vacation you'll complete a 12,000 word dissertation (60 credits) on a topic of your choice.

 Previous dissertation titles include: